 About Trabuco Canyon

 The community of Trabuco Canyon is largely undeveloped and feels more like a small town in the Midwest rather than a typical Southern California city.
 The rural, equestrian friendly enclave is lightly forested and slightly old fashioned.

 You won’t find any sidewalks or streetlights, and there is no mail delivery to the area.
 Instead, residents must make their own way to the local post office on the edge of town to pick up their mail.
 There is a general store, though, where you can pick up snacks, general groceries, and fresh, locally made products.

 Trabuco Canyon is not a city as it is an unincorporated area of Orange County.

 Trabuco Canyon History

 Trabuco Canyon was settled as Rancho Trabuco by John Forster in 1846 when he received the area through a Mexican Land Grant.
+Much of early Orange County was framed by events occurring on or around the Trabuco Canyon area.
 In the early 1900s, the area saw some mining activity in an attempt to mine tin.
 Remnants of this activity can still be found around the area, including dams, stone foundations of an ore-processing stamp mill, and tunnels into the sides of the canyons, although the tunnels are closed to the public to protect your safety.